manzt/trevorma.nz/posts/001-be-assertive.md

 TypeScript does too.
 The type is narrowed to `number`, and we can safely use it without further checks.

 Moreover, narrowing _composes_.
-Each `assert` adds to what TypeScript knows, building up a clearer picture of the data.
+Each `assert` adds to TypeScript's current understanding, building up a clearer picture of the data.
 For example, we can safely narrow an `unknown` value into a `User` type:

 ```typescript
 type User = { id: string, name: string };